pnp/modernization/Solutions/PageTransformationUI/docs/deploymentguide.md

 ```

 >**Important:**
 >You'll need to perform the admin consenting of the created Azure AD app via the provided URL.
 Doing so will prompt you to accept the apps permissions for all it's users.
-When the consent is done you're redirected to the app's redirect url which will show a `Bad Request` message.
+When the consent is done you're redirected to the app's redirect url which might show a `Bad Request` message.
 This message can be safely ignored.

 Also note that the last line in the output contains the needed parameter definition to launch step 2, which is described in the next section.